The Stig: Other Stigs

 The Australian, French, Finnish, Korean, Russian, Chinese and U.S. adaptions of Top Gear also feature their own versions of The Stig.
 The Top Gear Australia Stig was wheeled on screen, upside down in a delivery crate for the UK-Australian "Top Gear Ashes" episode.
 Additionally, when Top Gear Australia visited New Zealand (in series 3 episode 2), they introduced their Stig's Kiwi cousin, "The Stug" (referencing New Zealand English's centralised short-"i" sound).
 When Top Gear U.S. drove a modified off-road racer through Colorado against a kayak, they introduced "Backwoods Stig", who wears a white racing overall with torn off sleeves.
 The Stig was rarely used in the US version as presenter Tanner Foust is himself a professional racing driver, but was portrayed by Paul F. Gerrard.
 The Korean version of the Stig is reportedly portrayed by Bil Li-ship.

 In the DVD Top Gear: The Worst Car in the History of the World, the Stig's Yorkshire cousin, nicknamed "T'Stig" (a reference to the Yorkshire accent), was featured.
 Alongside his trademark racing outfit, he had a flat cap on his helmet and two whippets by his feet.
 He was involved in driving a BMW around a Gymkhana course to show how it is done for when James and Jeremy attempt to do so with two of the worst American cars.
 He was also prompted to drive a Peugeot 308 – one of the cars that was the candidate for the title, but he fled.

 Temporary Stigs

+For Jimmy Carr's first appearance on the show, Ben Collins was unavailable so former Formula 1 driver Julian Bailey stepped in to coach him.

+The Renault R24 set a lap time of 59.0 seconds, the fastest ever at the time.
+Later, it was revealed that Heikki Kovalainen, drove the car as The Stig.
+The record stood for 21 years.

 In the Winter Olympics special Top Gear used Dan Lang, a Swedish snowmobile champion, to jump a snowmobile.

-In the "USA Road Trip" (aired 21 December 2010), Tiff Needell was brought in as an "Emergency Stig" to train Danny Boyle on the track.
+In the "USA Road Trip" (aired 21 December 2010), Tiff Needell was brought in as an "Emergency Stig" to train Danny Boyle on the track, filling the void between the sacking of the original White Stig and the arrival of his replacement.